M65 Sapphire Manual

 Your Dishmaster will work best if you routinely perform this procedure.
 Make it a habit to take a few moments and backflush every time your tank runs empty and before refilling.Aerator

-If the water stream from the spout is weak or uneven, the aerator may have accumulated particulate (tiny bits and pieces of things that come through your water lines).
-Follow this procedure to remove the particulate.
+If the water stream from the spout is weak or uneven, the aerator may have accumulated sediment and particles.
+Follow this procedure to remove the sediment and particles.
 Plug or cover your sink drain(s) so that no small parts will go down the drain if you drop them.
 If you must use pliers to remove the aerator, pad the jaws with a cloth to prevent scratching the surfaces.

 - Unscrew the aerator assembly from the end of the spout by rotating it counter-clockwise.